julianazanelatto/data_transformation_with_python_mysql_mongodb/README.md

 Ensure you have the required libraries installed.
 You can install them using pip:

     pip install SQLAlchemy pymongo pandas
-    pip install pymysql

 (or polars if you choose to use it instead of pandas)

-If you don't have the connector run the follow command
+If you don't have the connector run the follow command:

-    > pip install mysql-connector-python
+    > pip install pymysql

+In this particular project we gonna use the [PyMySQL](https://pypi.org/project/pymysql/) driver.However there are others that you can use.
+Feel free to modify for a driver of your own choose.

 ### Step 2: Connect to MySQL Database